Marabyte/marabyte.com/site/posts/the-curious-canPlaytype.md

 }
 ```

 That's right. `canPlayType()` returns 3 results: `maybe`, `probably` and an empty string.
 English is not my first language, so I thought I was missing some nuance between them but after asking around I couldn't get an agreement on the difference between `maybe` and `probably`.

-I like these Javascript quirkiness's, they jeep me on my toes.
+I like these Javascript quirkiness's, they keep me on my toes.